hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

 By default if you didn't define the method, it will be set as GET.
-Also, with this configuration you should be getting warnings for not defining notification channel and incident/recovery threshold.
+Please note that with this configuration, you will not get any notifications when github.com is down since the notifications configuration is not defined.

 ## Enabling Notification

-Here is probe example with GET request to hit Monika Landing Page:
+Here is a probe example to monitor Monika landing page:

 ```json
 {